Battle of Mount Harriet: Aftermath

 Eighteen Argentines were killed defending Mount Harriet, including those killed in earlier patrol battles and shelling.
 The night battle had lasted longer than expected, leaving no time for 42 Commando to capture Mount William under the cover of darkness as had been planned.
 Lance Corporal Tony Koleszar had the surprising experience of finding that two 'dead' Argentine soldiers, whose boots he was trying to remove, were very much alive and jumped up to surrender.

 Some British reporters were thus misled into depicting the Argentineans as hapless teenage conscripts who caved in after the first shots were fired, but Royal Marine Warrant Officer 2 John Cartledge, who served with L Company during the battle, corrected them, saying the Argentines were good soldiers who had fought properly:They used the tactics which they had been taught along the way very well, they were quite prepared for an attack.
 They put up a strong fight from start to finish.
 They were also better equipped than we were.
 We had first-generation night sights, which were large cumbersome pieces of equipment, while the Argentines had second-generation American night sights that were compact and so much better than what we had.
 The one deficiency which we exposed was that they had planned for a western end of the mountain attack and therefore had not bothered to extend their defensive positions to the eastern end, where we ultimately attacked.

+The 4th Infantry Regiment had taken up positions on Mount Harriet and Two Sisters Mountain on 1 June.
+Their small individual Lineman entrenching tools were all broken by the time they took over their new defensive-line after having constructed solid positions on Mount Challenger and Wall Mountain during May, as the Argentinian Regimental Commander explained to British military historian Martin Middlebrook.

 One British general put their success down to his Marines' skill and professionalism:What was needed was speed but not being bloody stupid.
 The Israelis would have done it much faster but with many more casualties.